 A convertible note from REPP is enabling British renewable energy developer Buffalo Energy Ltd to progress a diverse pipeline of projects in Zambia with a combined generating capacity of up to 100MW.
 Of the 100MW, an estimated 30MW will be achieved as a direct result of REPP’s support.

 Buffalo Energy Ltd was set up in 2016 to develop small-scale projects to provide low-cost electricity to the southern African country’s rural communities, most of which currently lack reliable access to modern clean energy and instead have to rely on kerosene and other expensive and polluting fuels for their energy needs.

-In 2017, the company raised seed capital to originate several opportunities and initiate development on a six-project portfolio, which includes grid-connected, captive and off-grid schemes employing large-scale solar PV, biomass, wind and mini-grid technologies.
+In 2017, the company raised seed capital to originate several opportunities and initiate development on a multi-project portfolio, which includes grid-connected, captive and off-grid schemes employing large-scale solar PV and wind technologies.

-Once built, the six projects will contribute significantly to Zambia’s energy diversification strategy and its aim to increase energy access to improve livelihoods (National Energy Policy 2019).
+Once built, Buffalo Energy’s projects will contribute significantly to Zambia’s energy diversification strategy and its aim to increase energy access to improve livelihoods (National Energy Policy 2019).
 They will also support the country’s conditional NDC target to reduce greenhouse gas emissions by 47% by 2030 against a base year of 2010.

 Contracted date: 23 October 2018